Parish (Church of England): Parish priest

 Today most parishes of low attendance that are neighbouring are served by the same priest who leads in the churchmanship style and preaches, leads the worship and gives the sacrament in one church (or sometimes more) of each parish by rotation.
 Formal amalgamation of parishes is generally a quite slow reform but has happened for centuries.
 In those of higher attendance the priest does so without such inter-parish rotation, but will typically rotate intra-parish if the parish happens to have more than one active church and no other ordained clergy.

 Further services are very often given by lay readers or other non-ordained members of the church community (most often called assistant readers).

 In the Church of England, the legal right to appoint or recommend a parish priest is called an advowson, and its possessor is known as a patron.
 The patron can be a person or else or jointly or by rotation, the Crown, a bishop, a college, other Christian body, or a charity.
 Appointment (being invested as) a parish priest gave the incumbent many more privileges than today of having their benefice also termed a living – notably a wide range of lower to upper middle class incomes, depending on the type of benefice, hence most old summaries of parishes state the gross or net value of a living, whether present or in the Tudor-period King's Books which is an indicative starting point.
+Pope Leo IX first visited the union in 1052, marking a great point in its detailed history.
 The strength of the rights waned markedly after the Tudor period.
-However, Oxford and Cambridge colleges if enjoying status as improprietors of the foregoing rectory of the parish would often nominate a candidate theologian to the diocesan bishop.
-Appointment is governed under the Patronage (Benefices) Rules 1987.
+In cases where Oxford and Cambridge colleges were the improprietors of a parish's rectory, they would often nominate a candidate theologian to the diocesan bishop.
+Appointment is currently governed under the Patronage (Benefices) Rules 1987.

 Until the 19th century rise of literacy especially, such patronage (advowson) might well help sway local opinions.
 However, a patron's candidate has always had to be approved by the diocesan bishop.

 An example can be seen in the article on Grendon, Northamptonshire.
 It was frequently used to promote particular religious views.
 For example, Robert Rich, 2nd Earl of Warwick presented many puritan clergy.
 In the 19th century Charles Simeon established a trust to purchase advowsons and install evangelical priests.
 Patronage thus has passing relevance to the small group of patrons today strongly geared towards one style of churchmanship or another – it is far from the final say on the matter.
 The right to sell advowsons was reduced by Acts and Rules until all sales became ineffective – since 1936.
 Subject to local covenants, and their wealth, many church patrons contributed much to funds (beyond the by Poor Law Reforms-abolished system of rates).